SAP-samples/teched2023-AD267/exercises/rap/README.md

 … comes with SAP BTP and SAP S/4HANA
 … works with public or private cloud, and even on-premise

-This hands-on workshop will guide you to build developer extensions using *ABAP Cloud* in an SAP S/4HANA system using RAP facades.
+This part of the hands-on workshop will guide you to build developer extensions using *ABAP Cloud* in an SAP S/4HANA system using RAP facades.

 A RAP facade is a *released* business object interface built with the ABAP RESTful Application Programming Model (RAP).